• Skip to main content

 The North Carolina Supreme Court has sent a tricky workers’ compensation case back the Industrial Commission for additional fact-finding.
 Cardwell v.
 Jenkins Cleaner involves a plaintiff who was injured when she slipped on some black ice three feet away from the back door to her office.
 Our coverage of the Court of Appeals’ split-decision in […]

-Filed Under: News of the Firm, Workers' Compensation Tagged With: Appeals, Case Commentary, Compensable Injury, Employer Premises, Industrial Commission, NC Supreme Court, North Carolina Advocates for Justice
+Filed Under: In the News, Premises Liability, Workers' Compensation Tagged With: Appeals, Case Commentary, Compensable Injury, Employer Premises, Industrial Commission, NC Supreme Court, North Carolina Advocates for Justice

 Fourth Circuit rules USERRA retaliation claim can go to trial